jfpettit/jfpettit.github.io_lessold/_posts/2021-02-05-vscode-is-dead-long-live-vim.md

 # Some context

 I've spent the last year plus using VSCode and generally had a great experience.
 I started off with default keybindings, until a coworker told me I should try vim keybindings.
-After spending a little time learning to use the vim keys, I was editing code quicker and my mind was blown. :exploding_head:
+After spending a little time learning to use the vim keys, I was editing code quicker and my mind was blown. 🤯

 This lasted until I started working on bigger projects and VSCode got kind of slow.
 I just suffered and kept using it until I saw a [YouTube video](https://youtu.be/gnupOrSEikQ) talking about how to configure vim like VSCode.
 I got inspired and had to try it for myself.
 Several hours and a couple of days worth of finetuning later, I had a setup that felt perfect.
 Now, I can't imagine going back anytime soon, and I like using my vim setup so much that I decided I had to write this blog post about it!